cantis/CoinPurseThree/docs/devnotes.md

 *NOTE: An alternative format for the docs is http://localhost:8000/redoc*

 ## Devcontainer
 The app also has a .devcontainer configured with it, works well starts up smoothly and runs

+The container image that I have chosen also includes a postgresql server, so I can use that for the database details on this are at https://github.com/devcontainers/templates/tree/main/src/postgres